mortenp1337demo/guardrails/README.md

 Bicep files for deploying the infrastructure to Azure is store in the [.bicep folder](./.bicep)

-GitHub Actions and workflows are in the [.github folder/workflows](./.github/workflows)
+GitHub Actions and workflows are in the [.github/workflows folder](./.github/workflows)

 When setting this solution up for the first time, instructions are in the [Setup.md file](./setup/Setup.md)